microsoft/vscode-docs/api/references/contribution-points.md

 Not supported in the configuration section are:

-- `$ref` and `definition`: The configuration schemas needs to be self-contained and can not make assumptions how the aggregated settings JSON schema document looks like.
+- `$ref` and `definition`: The configuration schemas needs to be self-contained and cannot make assumptions how the aggregated settings JSON schema document looks like.

 For more details on these and other features, see the [JSON Schema Reference](https://json-schema.org/understanding-json-schema/reference/index.html).